Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/access-control.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.19.0-blue.svg)]({{config.site_url}})

 With this release, the user list is improved with user "Last Active" information.
-The record with "-" indicates, either the user is not logged in after this release or the user is just created and not yet logged in.
+The record with "-" indicates that either the user did not log in after the release of v4.19.0, or that the user has not yet logged in at all.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/1fe77fc-usermenu-accesscontrol.png" width="100%" />